-Another way to save money with your thermostat is by taking advantage of its scheduling feature.
+Another way to save money with your Nest smart thermostat is by taking advantage of its scheduling feature.
 You can manually create your schedule or have Nest automatically create one for you based on your historical preferences.

-With the schedule, you get the benefit of being able to program your temperatures while also not running your unit unnecessarily.
+With the schedule, you get the benefit of being able to program your temperatures while not running your unit unnecessarily.

-You can always override your schedule by manually making changes from your app or on the thermostat itself.
-This is great for days when your schedule changes and may want to adjust the temperature before you get home.
+You can always override your schedule by manually making changes from your Nest app or on the thermostat itself.
+This is great for days when your schedule changes and you may want to adjust the temperature before you get home.